jchelly/VirgoDC/README.md

 MultiFile.read(), because it assumes that array elements are already on the rank which will write the file they should go to.
 Setting arbitrary values of elements_per_file will cause incorrect output or a crash.

+TODO: make elements_per_file actually reflect the number of elements per file and implement automatic repartitioning of the input so that arbitrary values of elements_per_file will work as expected.

 ### MPI Utility Functions